XAML security considerations

 Sharing Context Between Readers and Writers

-The .NET Framework XAML Services architecture for XAML readers and XAML writers often requires sharing a XAML reader to a XAML writer, or a shared XAML schema context.
+.NET XAML Services architecture for XAML readers and XAML writers often requires sharing a XAML reader to a XAML writer, or a shared XAML schema context.
 Sharing objects or contexts might be required if you are writing XAML node loop logic, or providing a custom save path.
-You should not share XAML reader instances, nondefault XAML schema context, or settings for XAML reader/writer classes between trusted and untrusted code.
+Don't share XAML reader instances, nondefault XAML schema context, or settings for XAML reader/writer classes between trusted and untrusted code.

 Most scenarios and operations involving XAML object writing for a CLR-based type backing can just use default XAML schema context.
 The default XAML schema context does not explicitly include settings that could compromise full trust.
 It is thus safe to share context between trusted and untrusted XAML reader/writer components.
 However, if you do this, it is still a best practice to keep such readers and writers in separate AppDomain scopes, with one of them specifically intended/sandboxed for partial trust.

 The basic unqualified syntax and definition for how XAML interprets a custom XAML namespace mapping to an assembly does not distinguish between a trusted and untrusted assembly as loaded into the application domain.
 Thus, it is technically possible for an untrusted assembly to spoof a trusted assembly's intended XAML namespace mapping and capture a XAML source's declared object and property information.
 If you have security requirements to avoid this situation, your intended XAML namespace mapping should be made using one of the following techniques: